Plotting¶

 Information filtering¶

-objects of various kinds
+The Graph may contain Edge objects of various kinds

 to which various labels and weights are attached.
 By passing along a Style

-function one can set the information
+object to the style argument of the mdm function one can set the information

 that is displayed within the matrix.

-In the snippet below, the value of the display
+In the snippet below, the value of the display key of the piemap property of the

 The snippet and corresponding figure below show the resulting matrix in which the labels of the different weights attached to the edges are displayed as categories within a pie chart.

-the matrix changes from a categorical plot to a
+By changing the value of display to "weights" the matrix changes from a categorical plot to a

 numerical plot as shown in the next figure.
 Here the actual numerical values of the different